ENCCS/julia-intro/content/syntax-intro.rst

 	  @which f(3, 4)

+It's important to realise that a method in Julia represent something different than what is meant in object oriented languages: here, a method is a particular instance of a function with particular arguments.
+It requires a shift in thinking compared to OOP, with the question moving from "Does this object implement this method?" to "Does this function have method with these arguments?".
 As functions in Julia are first-class objects, they can be passed as arguments to other functions.
 `Anonymous functions` are useful for such constructs: